laihuiqi/peerprep/HistoryService/README.md

 ## Set Up a Docker Network (Bridge)

 Set up a Docker network using the following command, and ensure to use the same network name when starting the various services and databases later.
-(This step is important if you dont want to run via `docker-compose up`)
+(This step is important if you dont want to run via `docker-compose up` command)

 Command: